-Our Hot New Next Seattle event last week at Hotel Max made some instant stars!
 In the Brooklyn-esque Artist’s Loft at Hotel Max, we hosted 150 members of the design community for the second in our four-part series to uncover the next big thing in design.
 Guests mingled with drinks and apps from Miller’s Guild, while DJ City Soundwave set the atmosphere.
-And 50 lucky attendees got beauty swag bags from Neiman Marcus, Bellevue!
+And 50 lucky attendees got beauty swag bags from Neiman Marcus, Bellevue.

-Six pre-selected designers, who submitted their ideas to us when we put out the call for entries in the spring, got to present their pitches to an esteemed panel of judges that included Dawn Clark, the Vice President of Store Design at Nordstrom, Leanna Haakons, Founder of Black Hawk Financial, Linda Lowry, Co-Founder and Chief Marketing Officer of DSA Solutions, Scott MacLaren, Studio Proprietor of Design Within Reach Seattle, and Jeffrey Valles, the Residential Division Manager of Chown Hardware.
+The design pitch competition provided an opportunity for pre-selected designers to present their latest innovations to an panel of judges in key areas of expertise who offered insight and feedback, helping them to hone their concepts.
+The panel included Dawn Clark, the Vice President of Store Design at Nordstrom, Leanna Haakons, Founder of Black Hawk Financial, Linda Lowry, Co-Founder and Chief Marketing Officer of DSA Solutions, Scott MacLaren, Studio Proprietor of Design Within Reach Seattle, and Jeffrey Valles, the Residential Division Manager of Chown Hardware.

-Then, the audience voted for its favorite—a see-it-to-believe-it “pop-up” barn that can be used for weddings and events from a company called Tentwood Traveling Venues.
+The audience, voting for People's Choice, selected a see-it-to-believe-it “pop-up” barn that can be used for weddings and events from a company called Tentwood Traveling Venues.
 A result of being frustrated by the limited options for outdoor event tents, Tentwood founder Kelsey Von Stubbe created a flat-pack, one-day assembly barn that offers a sturdier and more photo-worthy event space than a typical white tent.

-After Hot New Next, guests were invited to Design Within Reach for the exclusive after party—a cool, low key but lively gathering that went into the night.
+After the competition last week, guests were invited to Design Within Reach for the exclusive after party—a cool, low key but lively gathering that went into the night.